PrateekDutta2001/Pollen-Grain/README.md

 **Other Detail:**

 This project has been developed by Prateek Dutta & Abhiroop Sarkar for the purpose of institutional project.
-Further Model Deployement is on process.

 Dataset can be shared on requirement basis for educational purpose only.
 Candidate with requirement can mail a by mentioning the designation and current role with proper identity card in attachment.